 Buying a new home-BUYER BEWARE

-A property with a newly-built extension or recent alterations is likely to be more attractive to buyers.
-But all major renovation work (loft or roof conversion, two storey rear or side extension, construction of a permanent outbuilding, solar panels, gates, boundary wall or any internal work in a building) carried out in the property needs to have planning permission from the local planning authority and must be building regulation compliant.
+- A property with a newly-built extension of recent alterations is likely to be more attractive to buyers.
+But all major renovation work (loft or roof conversion, two-storey rear or side extension, construction of a permanent outbuilding, solar panels, gates, boundary wall, or any internal work in a building) carried out in the property needs to have planning permission from the local planning authority and must be building regulation compliant.

 Why do building regulations matter?

-Building regulations are in place to cover a number of different areas, including structural, electrical and fire safety, ventilation and hygiene, sound proofing, damp proofing, drainage and waste disposal, protection from falling, collision and impact, conservation of power and fuel.
+- These regulations seek to ensure a building’s safety and welfare.
+Building regulations are in place to cover a number of different areas, including structural, electrical, and fire safety, ventilation and hygiene, soundproofing, damp proofing, drainage, and waste disposal, protection from falling, collision and impact, conservation of power and fuel.

 What do sellers need to reveal?

-To simplify the information-gathering stage of the process, the Law Society has published a standard property information form.
-The form is sometimes known as a “PIF” or TA6.
-This form includes a wide range of questions that sellers must answer inclusive of information such as neighbors disputes, Japanese knotweed, alterations, planning and building control, any breaches of planning permissions or building regulations, whether there are planning issues to resolve, or whether unfinished work lacks necessary consents.
+- To simplify the information-gathering stage of the process, the Law Society has published a standard property information form.
+Sometimes the form is called a “PIF” or a “TA6”.
+This form includes a wide range of questions that sellers must answer inclusive of information such as neighbors’ disputes, Japanese knotweed, alterations, planning and building control, any breaches of planning permissions or building regulations, whether there are planning issues to resolve, or whether unfinished work lacks necessary consents.

 What are the risks to the home buyer?

 - The following risks could affect a new home buyer who purchases a property with building work.
 That does not have the proper permissions and approvals.
 In some cases, the buyer can demand the seller’s permission to build if the planning permission has been refused or the building regulations are broken, or if a building inspector has not signed off on the work: